 There was a glorious time many years ago when it was possible to build organic reach on Facebook through your business page.
 Now, the businesses that are able to achieve this are pretty much unicorns — the vast majority of companies could put years of effort into growing an organic Facebook following that converts to sales and still not see any results.

 Facebook realized there was money to be made from small businesses and free advertising wasn’t the way to make it.
 Several years ago, they began stifling the organic reach of business pages in an attempt to get them to purchase ads instead.
 All this is to say, the best way to promote your small business on Facebook is to use Facebook Ads.

 2. Are Facebook Ads worth it in 2023?

 Every few years, there seems to be a flurry of “the sky is falling” types of articles predicting a mass exodus from Facebook because of privacy concerns, election interference, general fatigue, or a new social media platform.
 These predictions never seem to pan out, but they do give a lot of small business owners pause when they’re considering taking the plunge into advertising on Facebook.

 So, is it still worth it to advertise on Facebook?
 Yes, it is!
 There are a lot of reasons to love Facebook if you’re a small business owner.
 No other method of digital advertising offers the level of targeting provided by Facebook, which means you can spend your money wisely and make sure you’re getting the ROI you want.

-Even with the challenges from Apple’s App Tracking Transparency feature (which will cost Facebook $12.8 billion in 2022, our clients are still seeing great success with Facebook Ads.
+Even with the challenges from Apple’s App Tracking Transparency feature (which reportedly cost Facebook $12.8 billion in 2022), our clients are still seeing great success with Facebook Ads.

 3. How much does a Facebook ad cost?